 - Educating for Aspiration: Our school community strives to encourage our students to work towards their future goals.
 Our aim is to wisely guide students to aspire to “Be the best they can be”.

-- Educating for Action: Shaftesbury School aims to provide an education that has a core focus on relationships and commitment to all within the school and local community, ensuring that staff and students alike are supported to make contributions in some aspect of community care within the area of local or worldwide mission.
+- Educating for Action: Shaftesbury School aims to provide an education that has a core focus on relationships and commitment to all within the school and local community, ensuring that staff and students alike are supported to make contributions to some aspects of community care at the local, regional or global scale.
 Showing Christ’s love in our actions to each other is a vital part of action in our school.

 - Educating for Achievement: At Shaftesbury School, we want to foster confidence and enjoyment in studying as well as in the development of life skills.
 Shaftesbury School is committed to nurturing academic habits and skills, emotional intelligence and creativity across the whole range of school subjects, including areas such as the arts, technologies and sport.